hajali-amine/pfe-search-engine/README.md

 ## Components

-- __Backend:__ Implemented using Flask, and consists of two parts; the Data Reader and the Data Loader.
 - __Frontend:__ Implemented with ReactJS.
 It consists of a search bar and a search filter.
 Once you execute the search, a list of the offers that correspond to your search will be returned.
 It queries the result from the Data Reader.
+- __Data Reader:__ A Flask API that exposes an endpoint to do filtered searches.
-- __Scrapper:__ Implemented  with Python and the Selenium APIs.
+- __Scrapper:__ Implemented with Go - used to be in Python - and Selenium APIs.
 It is used to scrap job offers to load them to the database using the Data Loader.
+- __RabbitMQ:__ Used to transfer asynchronously the scrapped data to the Data Loader.
+-__Data Loader:__ This consumes the scrapped data and loads them in the Database.
 - __Database:__ We use Neo4J for our database.
 Having a Graph Database enables us to define perfectly the relations between the data.

 ## Workflow